 The thyroid gland is located at the front of the neck just below the Adam's apple (larynx).
 It is butterfly-shaped and consists of two lobes located either side of the windpipe (trachea).
 A normal thyroid gland is not usually outwardly visible or able to be felt if finger pressure is applied to the neck.

 The pituitary gland responds either directly to the thyroid hormones in the blood, but it also responds to signals from the hypothalamus, which sits above the pituitary gland as part of your brain.
 The hypothalamus releases its own hormone thyrotropin-releasing hormone (TRH).
 TRH in turn stimulates the release of TSH in the pituitary, which then signals to the thyroid gland.

 This whole network is also referred to as the hypothalamic-pituitary-thyroid axis (HPT) and it adapts to metabolic changes and your body’s needs.

-Symptoms for hypothyroidism is the contrary of hyperthyroidism such as weight gain, slower heart rate, fatigue, more frequent and stronger menstrual periods, forgetfulness, dry skin and hair, hoarse voice and intolerance to cold.
+Symptoms for hypothyroidism include weight gain, slower heart rate, fatigue, menstrual period abnormalities, forgetfulness, dry skin and hair, hoarse voice and intolerance to cold.

 The following conditions cause hypothyroidism:

 Thyroiditis is inflammation of the thyroid gland.
 This can reduce the amount of thyroid hormones produced.

 A special form of thyroiditis is Hashimoto's thyroiditis.
 This is a genetic disorder that causes the immune system to make the thyroid gland underactive.
 Hashimoto’s thyroiditis often runs in families.
 In addition, thyroiditis can occur in women after giving birth, this is called postpartum thyroiditis.
 Postpartum thyroiditis is usually a temporary condition and occurs only in 5-9% of woman giving birth.